HAITAO2003/ip/README.md

 ## Data Storage

-Duke automatically saves your tasks to a file in the `data` directory.
+Dumpling automatically saves your tasks to a file in the `data` directory.
 The file is named `tasks.txt` and is created automatically if it doesn't exist.

 ## FAQ

 **Q: What happens if I enter an invalid command?**
-A: Duke will show an error message explaining what went wrong.
+A: Dumpling will show an error message explaining what went wrong.

 **Q: Can I edit a task after adding it?**
 A: Yes, you can update a task by first deleting it using the `delete` command and then adding it again with the updated information.

 **Q: What happens if I enter an invalid date format?**
-A: Duke will show an error message reminding you to use the format: d/M/yyyy HHmm (e.g., 2/12/2023 1800).
+A: Dumpling will show an error message reminding you to use the format: d/M/yyyy HHmm (e.g., 2/12/2023 1800).

 **Q: Will I lose my data if the application crashes?**
-A: Duke saves your tasks after every command, so you will only lose changes from the current command if the application crashes.
+A: Dumpling saves your tasks after every command, so you will only lose changes from the current command if the application crashes.

 ---